eProsima/Shapes-Demo-Docs/docs/notes/notes.rst

 1. Intra-process and datasharing can be enabled/disabled for Shapes Demo DomainParticipants
 1. Fast DDS Statistics module can be enabled for Shapes Demo DomainParticipants
 1. Separate participant configuration from other options
-1. Change License to GNU
+1. Change License to GNU GPLv3, to be compliant with Qt's license

 Previous versions